Zenkei Sangha

 about

-Zenkei Sangha is a collection of individuals forming a Sangha with the intention of learning about dharma and acting it out in a way which improves the lives of the homeless, those addicted to substances, or are not otherwise recognized in a society in which they don't feel comfortable.
-The Sangha offers three weekly public meditations, Harm Reduction Meditation, hospice support, and memorials for residents of Single Room Occupancies (SROs).
+Zenkei Sangha is a collection of individuals forming a Sangha, which is a group of people who meet together, like a congregation but smaller with the intention of learning about dharma. the teaching of the Buddha; basically the knowledge, and acting it out in a way which improves the lives of the unhoused, those addicted to substances, or those who are not otherwise recognized in a society in which they don't feel comfortable.
+The Sangha offers weekly public meditations at Glide Memorial Church on Mondays at 6pm, (also Tuesdays and Thursdays at 130pm on zoom), Harm Reduction Meditation, hospice support, and memorials for residents of Single Room Occupancies (SROs).

 We specialize in Harm Reduction meditation.